2011 Liège attack: Perpetrator

 Nordine Amrani (15 November 1978 – 13 December 2011) was born in Ixelles/Elsene in Brussels, Belgium.
 He was a French-speaking Belgian of Moroccan origin and a welder by trade.
 According to Amrani's lawyer, he could not speak Arabic nor was he Muslim.
 Amrani was known to have an interest in guns, with a history of convictions for possession of weapons.

 He grew up near Brussels, and was living with his fiancée, a home care nurse.
 Orphaned young, he was raised in foster homes.

 Amrani had been released from prison in October 2010.
-He had been sentenced to 58-month (4 years, 10 months) from a Liège court in 2008.
+He had been sentenced to 58 months (4 years, 10 months) from a Liège court in 2008.
 The conviction was for possession of thousands of weapons parts, almost 10,000 rounds of ammunition, dozens of weapons, including a rocket launcher, assault and sniper rifles, as well as 2,800 cannabis plants, in the context of a criminal conspiracy (association de malfaiteurs).
 He also had convictions for handling stolen goods and sex offences but had no known links to terror groups.
 On the day of the attack, Amrani had been summoned for an interview with the police to answer questions about a sexual abuse case.

 Before the attack, Amrani transferred money from his account to that of his girlfriend.
 On the morning of the attack, Amrani killed a 45-year-old woman in his apartment.
 The victim was working as a cleaner for Amrani's neighbour.
 He possibly lured her into his flat under the pretext of offering her work.
 After the murder, he hid her body in his shed, then left his flat for the city centre, equipped with a backpack containing the weapons.